Titpost/EverNote/README.md

-For Data Base sctructure see DB_Schema.png
+For DataBase sctructure see DB_Schema.png